 Introductory survey of the history and ideas of the Torah, the Prophets, and the Writings (commonly referred to by Christians as the Old Testament).

-REL219 Introduction to the New Testament 3 hours

-Introductory survey of the history and ideas of the sacred writings of the Christian community commonly referred to as the New Testament.
+REL219 Introduction to the New Testament 3 hours Prerequisite: None.
+(Offered in alternate years) Introductory survey of the history and ideas of the sacred writings of the Christian community commonly referred to as the New Testament.